cutelabnyc/messedup-diy/README.md

 ### 7. Fit the jacks.

 This part can be a little tricky, because the jacks fit loosely.
-But it's best to avoid soldering them until the panel is added.
+You might be tempted to solder a pin on each jack to keep them in place.
+Doing that will keep the jacks flush, but they can still be off-center.
+So it's best to avoid soldering them until the panel is added.

 The two shrouded pin headers should allow you to lay the PCB flat on the table while you insert the jacks.